 The last thing you need is to feel bad about your life choices.
 They are experts at manipulation, and you need to realize that when you doubt yourself, they win.
 [Read: 25 types of bad friends you need to unfriend from your life ASAP]

 If you care for this mean person, then go ahead and try to salvage the relationship.
 The only way to do so is to be honest, in a gentle way.
 Stage an intervention, of sorts, and speak to them calmly.

 If you don’t do well in face-to-face situations, send them a big block of text.
 It was how I confronted Ava.
 There’s a chance they’ll be in denial and blame you for their misery, so also be prepared to lose them as a friend.

 [Read: How to recognize selfish people and stop them from hurting you]

-Whether you are related to a meanie, are in a relationship with one, are friends with one, or simply know of one, it doesn’t matter.
-What matters is that you need to make a change for your own well being.
-You can choose to do one or all of the four steps listed above, but at the end of the day, remember to hope for the best and prepare for the worst.
+Whether you are related to a mean person, are in a relationship with one, are friends with one, or simply know of one, it doesn’t matter.
+What matters is that you need to make a change for your own well-being.
+You can choose to do one or all of the steps listed above, but at the end of the day, remember to hope for the best and prepare for the worst.